GrimbiXcode/mtgscan/README.md

 - **Event-Driven Flow**: Clear separation of concerns
 - **Progressive Enhancement**: Works without JavaScript for basic HTML
 - **Mobile-First**: Responsive design optimized for phones and tablets

+### File Organization Notes

+- **CSS in public/**: `style.css` is in the `public/` directory to ensure both the main app and static legal pages can reference it correctly in production builds
+- **Static Legal Pages**: Privacy policy, terms, and imprint are static HTML files that don't require build processing
+- **Vite Build Handling**: The main app's CSS gets bundled and optimized, while public files are copied as-is

 ## 🔧 Technical Details